The pier at Hvidbjerg Strand

 Because of the massive span in water levels between high and low tide the pier is partly flooded at high tide.
-On the other hand, there can be more than eight feet from the pier to the surface of the water at low tide.
+On the other hand, there can be a span of more than eight feet from the pier to the surface at low tide.

-Due to the massive shifts in the water levels it is not allowed to dive head first from the pier but at high tide it is possible to jump from the platform at the end.
+Due to the massive shifts in the water levels, diving head first is not allowed from the pier.
+However, at high tide, it is possible to jump into the water from the end of the platform.

-The pier is also a great spot for kids to fish for crabs and other small animals.
+The pier is also a great spot for kids to fish for crabs and other small sea creatures.

 - The pier at Hvidbjerg Strand was established in 2015.